Professional Licensure Programs

 Potential Consequences of Moving to Another State

-When you are taking courses online, where you live—the place from which you access academic resources, your location—matters.
-SUU must be authorized (or otherwise allowed) by your state/territory to deliver your academic program to you.
+When students are taking courses online, the place from which they live and access academic resources matters.
+SUU must be authorized (or otherwise allowed) by a student’s state to deliver their academic program in that location.
 The paragraphs above explain where and how the University is authorized.
-Students who begin an online program while residing in a state or territory in which SUU is authorized to offer online programs need to be aware that moving to a state or territory in which the University is not authorized to offer the program may have negative consequences.
-While SUU attempts to obtain authorization everywhere our students live, moving to a state or territory in which SUU is not authorized could result in the loss of eligibility for certain forms of financial aid, the inability to complete the academic program, and/or the ability to become licensed in the sought profession.
+Students who begin an online program while residing in a state in which SUU is authorized to offer online programs need to be aware that moving to a state in which the University is not authorized to offer the program may have negative consequences.
+While the University attempts to obtain authorization everywhere its students live, moving to a state in which the University is not authorized could result in the loss of eligibility for certain forms of financial aid, the inability to complete the academic program, and/or the ability to become professionally licensed in the program field.

 Licensing Board Changes and Periodic Reviews